So you want to become a Firefighter? But having a hard time?

 2. Research the service

-It’s wise to do some research on the service you’re applying to.
+It’s wise to do some research on the department you’re applying to.

 Why?
 This is not only going to help you complete your cover letter and resume by presenting yourself as a compatible, desirable candidate but will also prepare you for the interview stage where questions regarding the service itself and your potential place in it are highly likely to come up.